0xberkay/netmanfixer/README.md

 # netmanfixer
-Fixing network maneger in linux
+Fixing network manager in linux
 </br>
 How to install
 </br>